Check Eligibility

 How Do I Submit My Claim?

-Simply complete our online application form by clicking on the "Get Started" button.
-This is the first stage of your complaint to the payday lender where you could receive compensation.
-For more information on the process please click here.
+Simply complete the online application form by clicking on the blue button below.
+This is the first stage of your complaint to your lender, where you could receive compensation.
+For more information on the process, please click here.